Haskell & Functional Programming

 Exercise 1

-Write (two versions of) a function myReplicate
+Write (two versions of) a function myReplicate that given an integer n and a value

-returns a list of length n
+v returns a list of length n initialized with v, namely all

-elements are equal to v
+elements are equal to v.

 - Goal: Warming up!